Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Summary and discussion

-\item The quarkyonic phase is characterized by two momenta, $k_b$ and $k_s$, where the former defines the under-occupied bulk part at low density and the latter gives the upper bound of the shell structure at high density.
+\item The quarkyonic phase is characterized by two momenta, $k_b$ and $k_s$, where the former defines the under-occupied bulk part at low momentum and the latter gives the upper bound of the shell structure at high momentum.
 In the present paper, to determine those two momenta, we have used the same boundary condition as in the IdylliQ model.
 Then, using the gaussian quark wavefunction, we have first evaluated the energy density, chemical potential, pressure and sound velocity within the ideal Fermi gas picture.
 In this na{\" i}ve GQ model, the chemical potential and pressure are discontinuous and the sound velocity diverges at $\rho_{sat}$.
-To remedy this singular behavior, we have adopted the regulator which smears the sharp Fermi surface, $\theta(k_b-k)$, in the nucleon momentum distribution.
-Then, optimizing the regulator, we have found that the chemical potential and pressure are smoothened at $\rho_{sat}$, and the sound velocity becomes continuous at $\rho_{sat}$.
+As a minimal correction to remedy this singular behavior, we have adopted a regulator which smears the sharp Fermi surface, $\theta(k_b-k)$, in the nucleon momentum distribution.
+Then, optimizimg the regulator, we have found that the chemical potential and pressure are smoothed at $\rho_{sat}$, and that the sound velocity becomes continuous at $\rho_{sat}$.

 \item We have next combined the GQ model and the QMC model in order to introduce the nuclear interaction -- it is called the QQMC model.
-The QQMC model is a nuclear model based on the quark degrees of freedom, and it is available to use over a wide range of nuclear density from low density to a crossover region where the transition from baryonic to quark matter occurs.
-The new model includes quarkyonic phase as well as the scalar polarizability of a nucleon in nuclear medium.
-We here note that, in the QQMC model, the quarks in quarkyonic phase feel the scalar field condensed in vacuum as well as are subject to the Pauli exclusion principle.
-Then, optimizing the regulator again, we can calculate the physical quantities, which includes the effect of nuclear interaction.
+The QQMC model is a nuclear model based on the quark degrees of freedom, and it is available to use over the wide range of nuclear density from low density to the crossover region where the transition from baryonic to quark matter occurs.
+The new model includes the effect of Pauli blocking at the quark level as well as the effect of scalar polarizability of nucleon in nuclear medium.
+Therefore, the quarks feel the scalar field condensed in matter, which induces many-body forces.
+Then, we have calculated the physical quantities like the energy density, chemical potential, pressure and sound velocity, which include the effect of nuclear interaction.